staffanm/ferenda/doc/external-dbs.rst

 * RDF Metadata is stored in in a `triple store <http://en.wikipedia.org/wiki/Triplestore>`_
 * Document text is stored in a fulltext search engine.

 There are many capable and performant triple stores and fulltext search engines available, and ferenda supports a few of them.
 The default choice for both are embedded solutions (using RDFLib + SQLite for a triple store and Whoosh for a fulltext search engine) so that you can get a small system going without installing and configuring additional server processess.
 However, these choices do not work well with medium to large datasets, so when you start feeling that indexing and searching is getting slow, you should run an external triplestore and an external fulltext search engine.

 If you're using the project framework, you set the configuration values ``storetype`` and ``indextype`` to new values.
-You'll find that the ferenda-setup tool creates a ``ferenda.ini`` that specifies ``storetype``, but not ``indextype`` -- you'll have to add that yourself.
+You'll find that the ``ferenda-setup`` tool creates a ``ferenda.ini`` that specifies ``storetype``, but not ``indextype`` -- you'll have to add that yourself.

 .. note::

-   If you had a Sesame or Fuseki server running using their standard configuration when you ran ferenda-setup, you'll notice that ferenda-setup attempted to configure ferenda.ini to use one of them.
+   If you had a Sesame or Fuseki server running using their standard configuration when you ran ferenda-setup, you'll notice that ``ferenda-setup`` attempted to configure ``ferenda.ini`` to use one of them.
 You still might have to do extra configuration, both in the config file as well as the Sesame or Fuseki server.

-At the same time, you'll need to change storelocation and indexlocation (and possibly storerepository) to new values as well.
-See example
+At the same time, you'll need to change ``storelocation`` and ``indexlocation`` (and possibly ``storerepository``) to new values as well.
+See examples below.

 .. _external-triplestore: